ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 {: #vpc-pps-basics-provider-review}
 {: step}

-Running {{site.data.keyword.bpshort}} for the provider has created the following resources:
+Running {{site.data.keyword.bpshort}} for the provider creates the following resources:
 * one virtual private cloud (VPC),
 * three subnets, one for each zone,
 * a minimum of one virtual server instance in each subnet,